jassics/security-study-plan/application-security-study-plan.md

 ### Basics
 1. Understanding of [various HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), PUT vs POST, UPDATE vs PATCH, leverage OPTIONS method
 2. Ability to [understand response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
   1. what if you got 200, when you tried something malicious
   2. what can we do if we get 403
   3. let's try to get 500 status code, and why so?
-What will it reveal.
+What will it reveal?
   4. Try to understand each status code which as a pentester you would love to see.
-3. Understand [HTTP headers very well](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers), specially response headers.
+3. Understand [HTTP headers very well](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers), especially response headers.
 You would need it more often while doing pentest.
 4. TCP 3 way handshake
 5. How SSL works
 6. [Basics of security terminologies](https://github.com/jassics/cybersecurity-skills-career-roadmap/blob/master/cybersecurity-terminologies.md)